nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 * `npm start`

-Your default browser should open to `localhost:3000` and you should see a default mapping application.
+Your default browser should open to `localhost:3000` and you should see the default CMC application.

 To create a production build run:

 * `npm run build` (may take a few minutes)
-* `npm run open:dist` (to open the build using the included distribution server)
+* `npm run open:dist` (to open the build using the included node server)

 <a id="overview-of-commands-from-packagejson"/>
 ## Package.json Scripts Overview